 Real-time analysis through wearable event tech

-Wearable tech, such as RFID wristbands or badges, is becoming more prevalent in exhibitions, and can give event organisers valuable insights into attendee behaviour in real-time.
-By tracking attendee movement around the event floor, AI algorithms can draw conclusions about traffic patterns and optimise services like food and beverage distribution based on demand, and make adjustments to routes and timings based on the flow of attendees.
+Wearable techs, such as RFID wristbands or badges, are becoming more prevalent in exhibitions and can give event organisers valuable insights into attendee behaviour in real time.
+By tracking attendee movement around the event floor, AI algorithms can conclude traffic patterns optimise services like food and beverage distribution based on demand, and make adjustments to routes and timings based on the flow of attendees.

 The data gathered from this tech can also be used to form conclusions post-event, with AI shaping huge amounts of data into insights on audience behaviours and interests.
 This can be taken forward to help plan for the next event.